builderbill

 • Make sure the ladder is in good condition.

 • Make sure it is strong enough for the job.
 Ladders have weight ratings on them.
 I disobeyed this simple rule once on a step ladder.
-I was lifting up a 9" x 3" hardwood beam, and the back frame of the ladder collapsed under me.
+I was lifting up a 9" x 3" hardwood beam, and the back frame of the step ladder collapsed under me.
 No warning.
 The beam nearly took my ear off.
 (I could have spent the rest of my life looking like Vincent Van Gogh :-)

 • Never step on any of those higher rungs though, use the one lower than the edge to get onto and off the roof.